 A).
 Sentiment Analysis

-Every social media post put out there in a stipulated period of time invariably reveals a larger picture and helps analysts understand consumer sentiment and behavior.
+Every social media post put out there in a stipulated period of time invariably reveals a larger picture and helps analysts understand consumer sentiment and behaviour.
 The in-built APIs in all social media platforms may be inadequate.
 Social media crawling is needed to understand where the conversation is going and what micro trends are gathering most eyeballs, say by analyzing the use of hashtags.

 B). eCommerce Pricing and Price Monitoring